Brittany VanderWall is the District Forester with the Presque Isle Conservation District which includes Presque Isle and Cheboygan counties.

 Brittany also helps landowners identify and monitor their risk for invasive forest pests and diseases.
 In addition, Brittany designed and manages her conservation district websites and the Michigan SAF website.

 Brittany has been particularly active in Tree Farm where she was elected to serve as the State Chair of the Michigan Tree Farm Committee in January of 2016.
-She was recently elected to serve as the state Vice Chair for Michigan SAF in December of 2017 and is a Candidate Certified Forester.
+She was recently elected to serve as the state Vice Chair for Michigan SAF in December of 2017 and is a Certified Forester as of October 2019.
 She is also a member of the American Forest Foundation's Woodland Operating Committee which serves to advise the AFF Board of Trustees and AFF staff on all AFF’s woodland related activities including the American Tree Farm System, our place-based projects, policy, and other activities.
 In 2019 she was named the National Leadership Award winner for her work with the American Tree Farm System.

 In her spare time she plays jazz trombone and sings in her community theater.